JhouLab/DigitalStereotaxAdapter/README.md

 ---

 3.4: Place the two base clamps onto the stereotaxic base.
 One will fit over the back corner, and the other will slide over the side near the front.
-Each base clamp has an oval protrusion on top with a central hole.
-The digital readout's two metal brackets have corresponding oval holes that snap snugly onto the protrusion.
+Place the digital readout bar on the clamps, aligning the oval bracket holes with the oval bumps on the clamps.

 At this point, the base clamps will be loose, as the metal stereotax base has nothing to lock onto.
-To stabilize them, I add a couple of drops of glue underneath each clamp to keep it from slipping.
-I use "Amazing Goop", a silicone-based glue with stiffening additives, but aquarium glue (which is also silicone-based) or even krazy glue will also work.
+To stabilize them, add a couple of drops of glue underneath each clamp to keep it from slipping.
+I use "Amazing Goop", a silicone-based glue with stiffening additives, but aquarium glue (which is also silicone-based) or even krazy glue will work.

-If you tapped threads into the central hole, use a 1/4" long #8-32 machine screw to lock the digital readout bar onto the base clamps.
-Otherwise, you can use krazy glue or silicone glue to keep the bar in place.
+If you tapped threads into the holes in the oval bumps, you can now add a 1/4" long #8-32 machine screw to lock the digital readout bar onto the base clamps.
+Otherwise, you can use krazy glue or silicone glue to keep the bar secured to the base clamps.

 <div align="center">
 <img src="https://github.com/JhouLab/DigitalStereotaxAdapter/blob/main/Assembly/Base_clamp_back.jpg" width="300">